18th Street Expressway Bridge

-The 18th Street Expressway Bridge is a one level deck truss, four lane crossing of the Kansas River in Kansas City, Kansas.
+The 18th Street Expressway Bridge was a one level deck truss, four lane crossing of the Kansas River in Kansas City, Kansas.
 It was built in 1959, to replace the Argentine Bridge to the west.
+It carried the 18th Street Expressway, signed as U.S. 69.

-It also rises above the BNSF railroad tracks.
+It also crossed the BNSF railroad tracks.

 It was damaged in 2000, after a BNSF train derailed and destroyed one of the piers, which caused the south approach span to buckle, and disabled it for several months while it was being repaired.

-The bridge has no significant shoulder (breakdown lane) and no pedestrian walkway.
+The bridge had no significant shoulder (breakdown lane) and no pedestrian walkway.